Flags from countries around the world

 Approval rate49%

-What this means for your application
+What this means for you

-Decisions tend to take longer than average.
+Applications from your country tend to take longer than average.
+Be prepared for a longer wait.

 Slower than about 77% of countries

-Rank #133 of 173 countries
+Ranked #133 of 173 countries

-49% of applications are granted
+49% of applications are approved

-How citizenship affects Australian visa outcomes
+How your citizenship affects Australian visa outcomes

-Why your country matters
+Why your nationality matters

 Understanding the country score

-What this means for citizens from Ghana
+What this means for Ghana citizens

 With a country score of 16, applicants from Ghana may face additional scrutiny and longer processing times.
-Processing times are slower than average when compared to other countries applying for the same visa types.
+Processing times are slower than average compared to other countries applying for the same visa types.
 The approval rate for Ghana is 49%, which is 47% lower than the global average.

 Need help with your application?